 Escazú is historically where most ex-pats have lived because the climate is mild.
-Now, you will find a more urban town with shopping malls, banks and wining and dining is best there.
+Now, you will find a more urban town with shopping malls, and banks and wining and dining is best there.
 The CIMA private hospital is in Escazu.

 Santa Ana is growing fast, but downtown Santa Ana is still a very small town and picturesque.
 Just outside the older town area is the Lindora area with plenty of strip malls.
 There is wining and dining everywhere.
 The Clinica Biblica private hospital is in Santa Ana.

 Ciudad Colon is still very rural, but highway 27 to Caldera will eventually change that too.
 The town is only 15 minutes away from major shopping but has its own grocery stores and other amenities.

 The Cariari is a golfer’s paradise, located between the airport and San Jose.
 A master-planned where you’ll find beautifully tree-lined streets and sidewalks where you can jog or walk your dogs.

 San Antonio de Belen

 San Antonio de Belen is located very close to Cariari and the International airport.
 A small town with all you need, with its own shopping in a quiet, picturesque town center.

-Grecia is not so small a town anymore as it used to be and has grown into a real city.
+Grecia is not as small a town anymore as it used to be and has grown into a real city.
 The town has different microclimates, depending on the altitude.

-There is also pretty good shopping, some malls, movie theaters, and is known for its unique church, which is made entirely of pre-fabricated steel plates painted red.
+There is also pretty good shopping, some malls, and movie theaters, and is known for its unique church, which is made entirely of pre-fabricated steel plates painted red.
 The park, in front of this church furnished with church pews and chairs, is a very nice meeting area for locals and foreigners.